myriagon/quantum_crc8/README.md

 rapidly to the spacecraft.
 I think that quantum computers could help with the limited downlink budget problem.

-Imagine that for each n-bit blob of data to be sent to Earth, the spacecraft computes some kind of checksum, hash, or message digest using an algorithm that can be expressed in terms of combinational logic.
-The spacecraft transmits the message digest to Earth.
+Imagine that for each blob of data to be sent to Earth, the spacecraft computes some kind of checksum, hash, or message digest using an algorithm that can be expressed in terms of combinational logic.
+The spacecraft transmits the message digest and the size of the blob to Earth.
 A quantum computer on Earth runs a program along the lines of the one implemented in this project to discover possible values for the data blob.
-The candidate reconstructed blob is transmitted to the spacecraft.
+The candidate reconstructed data blob is transmitted to the spacecraft.
 The spacecraft responds "Yes, you got it" or "No, that is wrong; here is another message digest computed with algorithm B".

 Using a D-Wave 2000Q with 2048 qubits, it is possible to use the software contained in this project to discover as many as 9 octets (72 bits) of unknown